Sports Premium Funding

 Beyond the School Day

 The school is keen to provide a wide range of extra-curricular clubs for children throughout the year which are organised by our teaching staff and/or sports coaches.
 Children enjoy the opportunity to work with different teachers and have the chance to try many sports such as Football, Badminton, Hockey, Gymnastics, Street dance, Netball and Rounder’s.
 We try to cater for all our children’s needs and so ask the children and parents which clubs they would like to see included during the year through parent and pupil surveys; we also monitor participation and check uptake against gender and Pupil Premium.
 We enter a wide range of competitions including Tag Rugby, Hockey, Tennis and Athletics.
-We regularly celebrate the success of our sporting achievements in and outside of school through our weekly newsletter.
+We regularly celebrate the success of our sporting achievements in and outside of school through our weekly newsletter, School Website and School Twitter feeds.

 Commitment